tellnobody1/interview-diceus/README.md

 I find proposed DSL is awkard and not native to Scala.
 I prefer match-case style of defining of REST API.
 That's why small DSL was implemented for request matching.

+### Overwrite Data

+It is obviuos that in some moment the data will be updated.
+It means that data should not be treated as new if it has the same 'item_id'.
+It is not stated that 'item_id' is unique but we will treat it as unique in this design.